What Makes a Great Restaurant Domain

-Your restaurant's domain name affects how customers find you, remember you, and talk about you.
+According to TouchBistro's 2024 Diner Trends Report, 80% of diners look at a restaurant's website before deciding to visit[1].
+Your domain affects how they find you, remember you, and talk about you.
 The best restaurant domains share three traits: they're short, they hint at what you serve, and they're easy to spell after hearing them once.

 What Makes a Good Restaurant Domain